 A common practice for new parents is to set aside a sum of cash for their children at birth with the idea of putting this amount towards their first car, school fees, or even first overseas trip.
-Stuffing cash under a mattress, filling up piggy banks, or opening a savings account with a special interest rate are popular ways parents save for their kids.
-While all good strategies in practice, we’ve outlined a few important things to consider that could impact the amount you end up with, and how to maximise it.
+You may have heard of this being done a few ways such as cash under a mattress, filling up piggy banks, or opening a savings account with your bank paying a special interest rate if left untouched.
+While all good strategies in practice, we’ve outlined a few important things to consider that could impact the amount you end up with, and how to maximise it!

-Earning potential – a sum of money will only grow over time if you either invest it or save it (although history shows that over the long term stocks and shares generally outperform returns from interest earned via a savings account).
-If you do not invest it, you will have lost an opportunity to either earn passive income (via dividends) from that sum or have it experience capital growth (e.g., purchase a share for $10, it increases to $25, you’ve made $15 capital growth).
+Earning potential – a sum of money will only grow over time if you invest it.
+If you do not invest it, you will have lost an opportunity to either earn passive income from that sum or have it experience capital growth.

-Inflation – the concept that a currency’s purchasing power declines over time due to the rising cost of goods and services, meaning that the relative value of your dollar is constantly being eroded.
-In other words, what AUD$1 can buy you today will buy less of that same thing tomorrow.
+Inflation – generally a concept that a currency’s purchasing power declines over time due to the rising cost of goods and services, meaning that the relative value of your dollar is constantly being eroded.
+In other words, what $1 can buy you today will buy less of that same thing tomorrow.

-To help illustrate these ideas further let’s look at two very basic scenarios facing new parents who are interested in saving for their children’s future:
+To help illustrate the time value of money further let’s consider two very basic scenarios facing new parents:

 Money deposited into a savings account will have the capacity to earn interest over time.
 If you keep the interest earned in the same account, thus adding to the original principal, interest will then be earned on that interest.
 Earning interest on interest is a phenomenon known as compounding interest.

-If left untouched, a savings account paying 2.5% interest every year will grow to $1,485 by the time your child turns 16.
-This represents a $485 gain over the original thousand dollars you had sitting under your mattress!
+If left untouched, an account paying 2.5% interest every year will grow to $1,485 by the time your child turns 16, which is a $485 gain over the original $1,000 in cash.

 A few points about inflation and opportunity cost

-Understandably, new investors are torn between two frame of minds; positive investment returns can be very rewarding, but it is also reassuring knowing your funds are secure in a bank account.
+A positive investment return is very good, and it is also good knowing your funds are secure in a bank account.

 Another consideration is the opportunity cost of leaving your $1,000 in a bank account over that period.
 The opportunity cost is the inability to take advantage of other, potentially higher return, investment options because you have decided to tie your savings up in a bank.